denis-kalinin/DialogForIFrame/README.md

 </body>
 ```

-From iframe send message to the parent window to open new dialog:
+From iframe send message to the parent window to open a new dialog:
 ```javascript
 window.parent.postMessage('http://example.com', '*');
 ```